Bottom Line Web Design: Tips from an SEO Consultant Vancouver

 Of course, you may have other URLs, too.
 Ensuring that all variations and subdomains correctly point toward the main site and redirect to a single canonical version of that site is important.
 For example inkykiss.com (our old url) redirects to http://ikcopywritinganddesign.ca, so we don’t inadvertently lose any of our previous customers.

-Some SEO providers feel having keywords in the URL is negligible or too minor to count.
-And while workarounds are always possible, we’ve often found that a lot of little details are what eventually leads to long-term success with Search Engine Optimization.
+Some people feel having keywords in the URL is negligible or too minor to count.
+And while workarounds are always possible, as an SEO consultant in Vancouver, I’ve found that a lot of little details are what eventually leads to long-term success with Search Engine Optimization.

 Repeat after us–cheaper is not better.
 Slow load times make for unhappy customers and equally unhappy search engines.
 Even if your website isn’t penalized, a site that loads faster than yours will be given the advantage if all other factors are equal.
 If you haven’t already chosen a hosting provider, here’s a third-party analysis from webhostingprofessor.com.